AES: Powering the Islands of El Salvador with Solar-Plus-Storage Technology

 Implementation

-The development of this facility has transformed renewable energy delivery in the Gulf of Fonseca region of El Salvador, using advanced battery technology to address intermittent energy challenges and ensuring a reliable power supply in the region.
+The development of this facility has transformed renewable energy delivery in the region, using advanced battery technology to address intermittent energy challenges and ensuring a reliable power supply in the Gulf of Fonseca region.

 Delivering this solution required an innovative approach to overcome the numerous barriers involved when introducing modern grid technologies to remote island communities.
 The construction of AES’ Meanguera del Golfo Plant required meticulous coordination with local leaders and engagement with the communities and suppliers to address logistical hurdles such as weight restrictions for equipment transportation to and within the islands and sourcing the right technology.
 Additionally, the mountainous topography and rural conditions of the islands added to the project’s complexity.

-During the day, the solar panels capture sunlight, converting it into the energy essential for powering the homes of nearly 800 households and driving commercial, recreational, and educational activities in the region.
-When night falls, the solar-charged batteries enable the continued distribution of renewable energy to every inhabited corner of the island.
+During the day, the solar panels generate electricity and charge batteries with excess electricity, driving commercial, recreational, and educational activities in the region.
+When night falls, the solar-charged batteries enable the continued distribution of renewable energy to island inhabitants.
 This innovative model transforms the way renewable energy can reach communities located in hard-to-reach areas, guaranteeing 24/7 carbon-free electricity for all, regardless of location.

 Aerial photo of the solar-plus-storage plant serving the Meanguera del Golfo region.